Wizard (Marvel Comics): Equipment

-Weakness

-He suffers from a non-lethal nut allergy (especially peanuts) and consuming them causes his face to swell up.

 Clones of Wizard

 Bentley 23

 The Fantastic Four managed to find an adolescent clone of the Wizard and rescued it from a super robot the Wizard made.
 He has since been taken in by the Fantastic Four and only refers to himself as 23 feeling he "hasn't earned his name" as the original Wizard did.
 At first, he was a highly introverted child, who over time becomes far more outgoing, also becoming more openly proclaiming of wanting to grow up to become a supervillain.
 He has since joined the Future Foundation.

 When faced with the chance of working with his father to trap the rest of the Future Foundation and analyze Franklin's powers, Bentley turned against his 'father' because he decided that he wanted to do the right thing, with Wizard accepting his decision as he regards it as an example of how he might have been if he grew up with a more loving family.

 When Wizard took the Fantastic Four to court claiming that Dragon Man is unsuited to be a caregiver, Bentley-23 created a perfect clone of Bentley Wittman behind everyone's back and used the perfect clone to fool Wizard into thinking that he was a clone of Bentley Wittman.
 Afterwards, Bentley-23 left the Baxter Building and became his own version of Wizard with help from Dragon Man.